Tom Robson (baseball)

 Thomas James Robson (January 15, 1946 – April 20, 2021) was an American Major League Baseball player, coach and author.
-He played first baseman and designated hitter for two seasons for the Texas Rangers.
+He played first base and designated hitter for two seasons for the Texas Rangers.
 He is author of The Hitting Edge.

 Personal life

 Robson was born January 15, 1946, in Rochester, New York.
 He attended Camelback High School in Phoenix, Arizona.
 He attended Phoenix College, a community college, and later Utah State University in Logan.
 He was drafted by the New York Mets in the 50th round of the 1967 amateur draft.

 His nephew is Major League third baseman Mike Moustakas.

 On April 20, 2021, Robson died of natural causes, aged 75.